cavidano/cheetah-2020/wp-content/plugins/gtranslate/readme.txt

 * URL Translation aka slug translation is possible (example.com/about-us &rarr; example.es/sobre-nosotros)
 * Add hreflang tags for translated alternatives
 * You can manually correct translations
-* In context translation interface (make corrections without loosing the context)
+* In context translation interface (make corrections without losing the context)
 * Meta data translation (meta keywords, meta description)
 * Translating schema.org microdata for better search engine appearance
 * Seamless updates (cloud service updated on our side - SaaS, you do not need to worry about backups on your side)